 Staff members are encouraged to continue their education.
 MECC will work with staff members attending college to allow them to continue to work for the organization as much as feasible.
-After the 90-day probationary period, MECC will assist staff members to obtain their CDA.
+MECC will assist staff members to obtain their CDA.
 Reimbursement of program costs for observation and assessment will be given once all requirements are complete.
 Raises for CDA, Associates degrees, Bachelor's degrees and higher are given upon completion of a program.
 Moody Early Childhood Center offers ongoing coaching and mentoring for all of our staff members.
 MECC will pay staff for attending MECC training and may assist in registration fees for additional professional development opportunities and conferences.